Here For You

 While we're not all in the same physical location, we are still a community.
 Help is available.

 The University of Oregon continues to prioritize addressing students’ mental health concerns.
-Students have options for in-person drop-in and other in-person counseling services, teletherapy, support from case managers to help you figure out how to find mental health services in your home community, a support/crisis line, and other online resources.
+Students have options for counseling services, including teletherapy, support from case managers to help you figure out how to find mental health services in your home community, a support/crisis line, and other online resources.
 We will update this page regularly with information about services, resources, and programs as it becomes available.

 If you have any questions about your options for mental health support, call us at 541-346-3227.
 We will have the next available therapist return your call to discuss your options and to answer your questions.